-In early 2019, Colorado Springs Utilities began lowering the water level at Crystal Creek Reservoir on the north slope of Pikes Peak.
-The draw-down of water will continue through mid-summer 2019 to completely expose the dam.
+In early 2019, we began lowering the water level at Crystal Creek Reservoir on the north slope of Pikes Peak.
+The draw-down of water is expected to complete in mid-July.

-Commonly referred to as Crystal Reservoir, it's part of the second mountain system developed for Colorado Springs water supply, was built in 1935.
+Commonly referred to as Crystal Reservoir, it's part of the second mountain system developed for Colorado Springs water supply and was built in 1935.
 To ensure safety and make upgrades to meet modern-day standards of the dam, the complete dam surface, including the foundation structures, must be exposed.

 While the length of the project is unknown until assessments are made to a dry dam surface, the expectation is that construction work will occur through 2020 and the reservoir will be refilled in 2021.

 Draining Crystal Reservoir does not negatively affect Colorado Springs water supply, as the system allows for movement to other storage reservoirs.